-- Visual Studio used older version of Newtonsoft internally.
-It meant that we couldn’t pass types defined in Newtonsoft from type provider as it was built with the version different from what it could bind to in Visual Studio environment.
+- Visual Studio used an older version of Newtonsoft internally, which meant that we couldn’t pass types defined in Newtonsoft library from the Type Provider, because it was built with the version that was different from one used in Visual Studio environment.
 It made implementation rather inefficient, we had to parse schema on every validation

 - Relying on Newtonsoft for validation limited our ability to customize schema for our needs.

 Because of all of that we kept looking for more F#-friendly ways of dealing with JSON.
 JsonValue library from the FSharp.Data project suited us well.
 At that time we were running fsx scripts as microservices, the necessity of referencing both design time and run time libraries made it somewhat awkward.
 We ended up forking the relevant part of FSharp.Data directly into our code base.
 This also created an opportunity to build custom JSON Schema validation and abandon Json.Net completely.

 At that point it also became clear that while validation is necessary for the Partner API, (de)serialization is not.
 A lot of messages coming into the API are passed to downstream systems without applying any business logic other than basic validation, so dealing with

 JsonValue records directly proved to be much more efficient than supporting translation to and from F# record types.

 It is easy to miss an impedance mismatch between JSON and .Net types.
 (De)serialization by itself is a form of validation and as such it exposes limitations foreign to JSON.
 Those who remember the famous blog post, The Vietnam of Computer Science, by Ted Neward that described challenges around Object-Relational Mapping can spot similarities here, but that’s a topic for another post.